A2Amir/keep-track-of-a-vehicle-s-coordinates/README.md

 And these are very useful equations!
 They tell us that the vertical displacement is equal to total displacement times some multiplier (in this case 4/5).
 Likewise, horizontal displacement is total displacement times some other multiplier (in this case 3/5).

+**That is just one angle what if we are driving with a heading of 27.2 degree or negative 112.5? how we can calculate delta x and delta y in those situations? we would like to use a multipliers just we did with three and four and five triangle (above). the trig gives us a way to easy calculate mutipliers for any angle** the first thing we need is a naming convention for talking about the size of a right triangle